aitchnyu/quickjs-test-thing/README.md

 - Show output even after execution is interrupted by error
 - Hopefully no subtle memory errors

-## Todo stuff

-Switch contexts.
-Have pre context with request.
-Extract request after running.
-Have response and allow those apis.
-Have the pw. api for both.

-Env thing.

-Do the test thing.
-Push to default or named tests.

-Does it meet the needs of the cli?

-Show diff context based on unified/pre/post runPre(req, env) runResponse(resp, env) unified() unified.before(req)
-unified.after(resp)
-unified.kill()

 ### New sandbox
 Console - done
 test and expect - done
-response
+response - done
 env
 onrequest
 onresponse

-Execution failed: {
-  name: 'ReferenceError',
-  message: "'x' is not defined",
-  stack: '    at <eval> (ours.js:8)\n'
-}

-Include this as test case for finding line no 35
-    at lineNumber (lib.js:32)
-    at toBeLevelxxx (lib.js:111)
-    at toBeLevel2xx (lib.js:116)
-    at <anonymous> (ours.js:35)
+## Todo stuff

+Integrate into existing codebase
-    at test (lib.js:15)
+Complete test suites

-    at <eval> (ours.js:37)
+Enable del for env.
+Handle invalid inputs for get, set and other methods.
+Type checking Does it meet the needs of the cli?

+pw.console and `x = ` gave a memory error.
+Global scripts may be a pain.